orkhanahmadov/laravel-goldenpay/README.md

 * `payment_url` - Returns payment page url.
 Returns null if payment marked as successful
 * `formatted_amount` - Returns "amount" in decimal form
 * `card_number_decrypted` - Returns decrypted "card_number" value.
 Returns null if card number encrypting is turned off

+### Scopes

+* `successful()` - Filters "successful" payments only
+* `pending()` - Filters "pending" payments only.
+Pending payments are the payments that not successful and either created within 30 minutes or have less than 5 payment checks.

 ## Commands